 The evaluation will take about 10 weeks and after that, the awarded applicants will negotiate the details of the funding.
 The estimation is that the projects can start three to four months after the deadline of the call.

-The page limit is 15 pages excluding the Guidance of the application, Organisation information and Cover pages.
-Exceeding the 15 pages can cause the application will not to be evaluated!
+The page limit is 15 pages excluding the Guidance of the application, Organisation information, and Cover pages.
+Exceeding the 15 pages can cause the application will not be evaluated!

 - Can images be added to the application?